EDITOR IN BOOK PUBLISHING

 Our students work in 1600+ companies worldwide

 We take you inside every stage of book publishing: acquisition and contracts to editing, design, and marketing.
-Each lesson zeroes in on a critical skill, blending industry knowledge with hands-on assignments so you both learn the theory and practice the real job.
+Each lesson zeroes in on a critical skill, blending industry knowledge with hands-on assignments so you both learn the theory and practice the real job of being a book editor.

 Get practical with workshops on manuscript assessments, cover briefs, and edit letters, then hear directly from bestselling authors and publishing pros on what makes the editor–author relationship work: real talk from the people shaping today’s book market.